 A critical assumption built into resource adequacy assessments is the extent to which a utility can rely on the wholesale market to buffer potential inadequacy events.
 In the 2020 IRP, we assumed that up to 50MW of power could be purchased from the wholesale market at any time (the same assumption that was used in the 2015 IRP and in the 2017 IRP update).
-In this IRP, we take a more nuanced assumption that ties our assumption regarding reliance on the wholesale market to the market implied heat rate7.
+In this IRP, we take a more nuanced assumption that ties our assumption regarding reliance on the wholesale market to the market implied heat rate11.
 We consider the heat rate in each hour in each particular simulation and use that to determine the extent to which we would be able to rely on the market.
 When heat rates are low, we do not place any limit on our ability to rely on the market for capacity.
 This will mean that we never find ourselves at risk of shortfalls in hours with low heat rates.
 When heat rates are very high, we do not allow any reliance on the market.
-When heat rates are somewhat high, we allow some limited reliance on the market (either 50MW or 25MW, depending on what the heat rate cutoffs in the distribution of heat rates from our AURORA runs for our Cruise Control (base case) scenario in the year 2022.
-The cutoffs allow unlimited reliance on the market for up to roughly 50th percentile heat rates, 50MW for heat rates that fall roughly between the 50th and 75th percentile, 25MW for those between the 75th and 90th percentile and no market allowance for heat rates that fall above about the 90th percentile.
+When heat rates are somewhat high, we allow some limited reliance on the market (either 50MW or 25MW, depending on what the heat rate is).
+Table 3 presents the market reliance assumption we use for different heat rate ranges.
+We ground our heat rate cutoffs in the distribution of heat rates from our AURORA runs for our Cruise Control (base case) scenario in the year 2022.
+The cutoffs allow unlimited reliance on the market for up to roughly the 50th percentile of heat rates, 50MW for heat rates that fall roughly between the 50th and 75th percentiles, 25MW for those between the 75th and 90th percentiles and no market allowance for heat rates that fall above about the 90th percentile.

 While the exact cutoffs we use to tier heat rates are simple and admittedly arbitrary, they do represent a more nuanced assumption than what we have used in previous IRPs and achieve our goal of distinguishing between times when market supply is ample and when it is limited.
-Figure 19 and Figure 20 provide an illustrative look at the distribution of heat rates in January and August 2022 for hour ending 9 (when energy tends to be in high demand across the West) vs. hour ending 3 (when power is in low demand).
-These figures show that our updated approach almost always applies a market reliance limit during peak hours and rarely during hours when demand for power tends to be lowest.
+Figure 19 and Figure 20 provide an illustrative look at the distribution of heat rates in January and August 2022 for hour ending 19 (when energy tends to be in high demand across the West) vs. hour ending 3 (when power is in low demand).
+These figures show that our updated approach usually applies a market reliance limit during peak hours and rarely during hours when demand for power tends to be lowest.
 During peak hours in the summer, we are almost never able to rely on market purchases at all.

-Heat Rate Range Market Reliance Limit Months for which limit applies HR <=10 Unlimited All binding periods of WRAP 8 10 50 MWAll binding periods of WRAP 50 MW All binding periods of WRAP 13 25 MWAll binding periods of WRAP 25 MW All binding periods of WRAP HR>17 0 MW All binding periods of WRAP All heat rates Unlimited All non-binding periods for WRAP
+Heat Rate Range Market Reliance Limit Months for which limit applies HR <=10 Unlimited All binding periods of WRAP 12 10 50 MWAll binding periods of WRAP 50 MW All binding periods of WRAP 13 25 MWAll binding periods of WRAP 25 MW All binding periods of WRAP HR>17 0 MW All binding periods of WRAP All heat rates Unlimited All non-binding periods for WRAP